Josh Jacobs Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Season Stats

-- Jacobs has taken 175 attempts for a team-leading 677 rushing yards (45.1 per game) with seven touchdowns.
+- Jacobs has racked up a team-best 677 rushing yards (45.1 per game) with seven touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Jacobs' matchup with the Colts.